aburkhardt/aburkhardt/README.md

 labor technologist
 ------------------

 Experienced, versatile technologist with a strong labor background.
-Skilled collaborator with experience developing and maintaining web applications, data management, and technical support to diverse stakeholders.
-Proficient in Python, Flask, SQL, and various data visualization tools.
-Committed to enhancing user experience and building the union movement.
+Skilled collaborator with experience developing and maintaining web applications, data management, and technical support to union locals.
+Basically: I'm easy to work with, a fast learner, and care a lot about making tech tools that labor unions can actually use.

 * 🌍  I'm based in Minneapolis
 * 🚀  I'm currently working on [SEIU MN's ballot site](http://voteseiumn.org)